tcoram/toolboxforth/README.md

 * *NEW* The A register.
 Storing an address (variable or dictionary) into the A register allows access via (c!+) and (c@+) directly (without having to do offsets like in +c! and +c@.

-* *NEW* Consolidated @ (fetch) access to dictionary and RAM.
+* *NEW* Consolidated @ and !  access to dictionary and RAM.
 RAM addresses are now identified by the leftmost bit (of 32 bit word) being set.
 This way, we can distinguish between RAM and dictionary via using just @ (32 bit value for RAM, 16 bit value for dictionary.
-This doesn't work for ! (store) as the semantics are too confusing (still use dict! there).
-The main benefit is that string access is uniform (of all things!)

 * *NEW* Coroutines!
 Just added some preliminary support for coroutines..
 Only really took one word "uram!".
 By assigning differing memory areas (alloted via "allot") we can do tasking!
 * ROMable.
 The dictionary and RAM are separate address spaces (even if dictionary is in RAM).